padrinoski/desofs2024_M1C_1/documentation/ssdlc/security-requirements/authentication.md

 ---

-### ASVS Requirement 2.9.1
+### ASVS Requirement 2.9.1 - Not Relevant

 **ASVS Requirement Description**: Verify that cryptographic keys used in verification are stored securely and protected against disclosure, such as using a Trusted Platform Module (TPM) or Hardware Security Module (HSM), or an OS service that can use this secure storage.

-**Related Functional Requirement**: User Registration and Authentication
+**Related Functional Requirement**: Security

-**Justification**: This requirement is relevant because it ensures that cryptographic keys, which are often used for user authentication, are stored securely.
-This can help to prevent unauthorized access to user accounts.
+**Justification**: This requirement is not relevant because, given the scope of the project, it's unlikely that the team will have access to a TPM or HSM or need to implement such a high level of security.

-**Security Requirement**: Secure Storage of Cryptographic Keys - The application should ensure that cryptographic keys used in verification are stored securely and protected against disclosure, such as using a Trusted Platform Module (TPM) or Hardware Security Module (HSM), or an OS service that can use this secure storage.
+**Security Requirement**: NOT APPLICABLE > Secure Storage of Cryptographic Keys - The application should ensure that cryptographic keys used in verification are stored securely and protected against disclosure, such as using a Trusted Platform Module (TPM) or Hardware Security Module (HSM), or an OS service that can use this secure storage.

 ---